German opposition wants inquiry into government response to dieselgate

-BERLIN (Reuters) - German opposition parties called on Thursday for a parliamentary committee to investigate the government’s response to Volkswagen’s (VOWG_p.DE) diesel emissions scandal, saying Berlin had been too lax in its treatment of the car industry.
+BERLIN, April 28 (Reuters) - German opposition parties called on Thursday for a parliamentary committee to investigate the government’s response to Volkswagen’s diesel emissions scandal, saying Berlin had been too lax in its treatment of the car industry.

 Volkswagen, the world’s second-biggest automaker, admitted in September it had used sophisticated secret software to cheat exhaust emissions tests, deceiving regulators and customers about pollution from its diesel engines.